Risikesan26/GeoHome-Pro/README.md

 - **CSS-in-JS** - Component-level styling
 - **CSS Grid & Flexbox** - Modern layout techniques
 - **Dark Theme** - Professional dark UI design

+## 📊 Data & Disclaimer

+### Mock Data Sources
+This application currently uses **algorithmically generated mock data** to demonstrate functionality:

+- **Property Listings**: Randomly generated properties with realistic Malaysian market characteristics
+- **Market Trends**: Simulated price movements and market analytics
+- **Investment Metrics**: Calculated using mock rental yields and appreciation rates
+- **Neighborhood Scores**: Simulated safety, school, and amenity ratings
+- **Nearby Places**: Real data from Google Places API

+### Data Accuracy Notice
+> **🚨 Critical Disclaimer**: All property prices, market analytics, investment calculations, and recommendations are based on simulated data and should **NOT** be used for actual real estate investment decisions.
+This application is designed for:
+> - **Portfolio demonstration**
+> - **Feature showcase**
+> - **Technical proof-of-concept**
+> - **Educational purposes**

+### For Production Use
+To use this application with real data, you would need to:
+- Integrate with actual property listing APIs (e.g., PropertyGuru, iProperty, EdgeProp)
+- Connect to real market data providers
+- Implement verified property valuation services
+- Add proper data validation and verification systems

 ## 📊 Analytics Features